It’s the most wonderful time of year. No, not Christmas, it's log burner season!

 The best wood to use in your log burner is dry hardwood, with less than 20% moisture content, cut to the right size for your wood burning stoves.
 When firewood has a moisture content higher than 20%, heat output decreases, pollution increases and the chimney soots up faster which increases the risk of a chimney fire.
 Burning wet wood also produces more smoke which will blacken the glass on your appliance.

 As Lawson tells his clients, “burning wet wood is bad for your wallet, bad for your chimney and bad for the environment.”

-All of our logs are kiln-dried to below 20% moisture content so they burn long and hot, with very little smoke and ash deposits.
-Shop kiln-dried logs here
+All of our Love Logs logs are kiln-dried to below 20% moisture content so they burn long and hot, with very little smoke and ash deposits.

 DON’T leave anything in it!

 Letters to Santa, £5,000 in cash, a WW2 bomb and dead bodies are just some of the things that chimney sweeps have found in log burners they've been services!

 Have you ever put anything other than wood in yours, or found anything strange in your chimney?
 Email us at email@example.com and let us know!